robjpar/word-guess-game/README.md

 # Word Guess Game

 Word Guess Game implemented with HTML, JavaScript, and CSS/Bootstrap.
 Utilizing Google Fonts.
-Guess the word by pressing the keys on the keyboard.
+Guess the word by typing.

 ## How to use